thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 Many humans ended up no more than mere animals their entire life.
 Most humans become more humanly as they get older, when death becomes noticably tangible.
 Yet ironically it is around this time that so much time has been wasted, and regrets set in.

 The tiny sparkle of life runs out quick.
-And people, including myself, are constantly distracted from this fundamental fact.
-Biochemistry reigns me in its cuff, and so I, just like an animal, fear and dread, crave and hide, mindlessly serving the meaningless impulse of my biological programming.
-To be human is to have a way out.
+And people, including myself, are constantly distracted from this fundamental awareness.
+To be human is to have a way out of such distraction.

-**Escaping the biochemistry traps**
+# **Escaping the biochemistry traps**

 There are occasional moments of clarity, where my human thoughts prevail, and the awareness of death gets a hold of my attention.
 Meditation prolonged this, and writing this thought down cements it further.

 In those moments of clarity, it is most beneficial to realize that escaping my biochemistry is impossible, while taming and wielding it to my own advantage is possible.
 Years of biochemistry research are available.
 To wield such knowledge is the power of human.

-**Meaning of life**
+# **Meaning of life**

 What is the meaning of life?
 There is none.
 We made it up and went with it.
 We have been doing it throughout the history of humankind, and will be doing it until humankind ascends to its next plane of existence, if there is any.